 \section{Introduction}

 Computer vision models can nowadays reconstruct humans in monocular images and videos robustly and accurately, recovering their 3D shape, articulated pose, and even appearance~\cite{fischler73the-representation,felzenszwalb2000efficient,loper2015smpl,Bogo16,joo2019panoptic,goel2023humans}.
-However, humans are but a tiny fraction of the natural world, and 3D models remain essentially blind to the vast majority of biodiversity.
+However, humans are but a tiny fraction of the animals that exist in nature, and 3D models remain essentially blind to the vast majority of biodiversity.

-While in principle the same approaches that work for humans could work for many other animal species, in practice scaling it to each of the 2.1 million different animal species on the Earth is nearly hopeless.
+While in principle the same approaches that work for humans could work for many other animal species, in practice scaling it to each of the 2.1 million different animal species on Earth is nearly hopeless.
 In fact, building a human model such as SMPL~\cite{loper2015smpl} and a corresponding pose predictor~\cite{Bogo16,goel2023humans} requires collecting 3D scans of many people in laboratory~\cite{joo2019panoptic}, crafting a corresponding articulated deformable model semi-automatically, and collecting extensive manual labels to train corresponding pose regressors.
 Of all animals, only humans are currently of sufficient importance in applications to justify the costs.